 Penetration Testing or simply pentesting is the action of simulating real-world cyber attacks on your systems.
 During the testing process, we’ll try to find all the weak points of your applications and networks just like a regular hacker would do.
 However, we’ll act like “good hackers” and after the pentesting ends, we’ll provide you with a full report with all the necessary information you need in order to fix the security bugs we found and strengthen your security controls.

-The Penetration Testing process helps you understand which are the most valuable assets used within your current infrastructure and what damage could do a real attacker once they got access to the internal systems.
-It also helps developers better understand how attackers can break into the applications they develop and tune-up their security skills.
+The Penetration Testing process helps you understand which are the most valuable assets used within your current infrastructure and what damage a real attacker could do once they’ve got access to the internal systems.
+It also helps developers better understand how attackers can break into the applications they develop and fine tune their security skills.

 Penetration Testing Process